thufschmitt/tix-papers/implem/cduce.md

-\newcommand{\cduce}{CDuce}
-Instead of implementing our own implementation of types and of the subtyping algorithm, we reused those of the implementation of the \cduce{}
+Instead of working our own implementation of types and of the subtyping algorithm, we reused those of the implementation of the \cduce{}
 language[@Ball03].